ant8012/twitch-analytics/README.md

 # Improvements
 This project serves as a good starting point to analyze streaming trends but can be further expanded to answer more advanced questions.
-For example, I wanted to integrate addtional game metadata #13 to anyalyze the trends of the types of games being streamed.
+For example, I wanted to integrate additional game metadata #13 to analyze the trends of the types of games being streamed.

 Additionally, there are a number of improvements that can approve the monitorability, robustness, and data quaility.
 For example:
 - Implement separate dev/prod environments #14